GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/custom-objects-prefab-template/index.md

 ## Create a new custom object

 Custom objects are grouped into "extensions".
-They are composed of functions, behaviors or custom objects powered by events.
+Extensions are composed of functions, behaviors or custom objects powered by events.
 You can see the list of all the extensions the game has in the [Project Manager](/gdevelop5/interface/project-manager).

 To create a new custom object, the easiest way is to add a few objects on the scene, then put an instance of each on the scene editor.
 Select then these instances, right click/long touch the selection and choose "Extract" > **"Extract as a custom object"**.